skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 ![](/img/steady-hand/xor.png)

-The operands are two 32-bit registers, and neither of them are `eax`, so there are two options available (opcodes 0x31 and 0x33):
+The operands are two 32-bit registers, so there are two options available (opcodes 0x31 and 0x33):

     31 /r      XOR r/m32, r32
     33 /r      XOR r32, r/m32

 The "r/m32" means the operand can be either a register or the address of a 32-bit region of memory.
-With two registers operands, both encodings are equally valid, both have the same length (2 bytes), and neither is canonical, so the decision is entirely arbitrary.
+With two register operands, both encodings are equally valid, both have the same length (2 bytes), and neither is canonical, so the decision is entirely arbitrary.
 Let's pick the first one, opcode 0x31, since its listed first.